Dogfall

 Dogfall is an Australian play written by South Australian playwright Caleb Lewis, first produced in November 2007.
 Set in World War I, this absurdist play has an anti-war theme.

 Plot and themes

-The play is set in 1916, during the Somme.
-Alone in their bunker Will, a soldier, and Jack, a medic, fight to survive the war whole.
+The play travels through time with the central characters of Will, a soldier, and Jack, a medic, appearing in bunker and trench warfare in multiple historical wars; with the play linking the events as one long drawn out war.
+The play begins in 1916, during the Somme.
 The battle shifts continuously, and the sky continues to fall...
 Dogfall depicts the absurdity of war; outside it is literally raining cats dogs, and other animals.